-This unbounded exposure keeps Dyson School students one step ahead of the competition by preparing them to lead in a future where the sciences, social sciences, and the arts will increasingly converge.
+This unbounded exposure keeps Dyson students one step ahead of the competition by preparing them to lead in a future where the sciences, social sciences, and the arts will increasingly converge.

 The Charles H. Dyson School of Applied Economics and Management and its AACSB International-accredited undergraduate program have an over 100-year legacy of students and professors applying practical, applied economics and management tools on every continent to solve the world’s most significant business and social issues.
 Whether our faculty’s focus is on trade agreements with the European Union, emerging markets and the eradication of poverty in Africa, oil production in the Middle East, financial institutions in New York City, agribusinesses in New York State, or the economics of biofuels and wind power, they conduct relevant research whose results have a profound impact on business leaders, policy makers, management scholars, and their students.

 We Believe in the Power of Collaboration.

-Because the Dyson School offers one of the smallest, most selective 4-year undergraduate business programs in the United States, our students know each other.
+Because Dyson offers one of the smallest, most selective 4-year undergraduate business programs in the United States, our students know each other.
 They develop lasting mutual respect for each other’s talents and views.
 They work closely together and with professors, alumni, and employers in Dyson’s non-cutthroat culture to achieve results.

 We’re “Big Red” Energized.